ava-tan/cornell-bjj/documents/design-journey.md

 ## Interactivity Ideas (Milestone 1) - Leo
 > Come up with some idea for interactive features for your site.

-- navigation bar will flicker when cursor goes over it
 - the form will be able to be filled out by the user
 - image gallery will be able to be scrolled through by the user
 - being able to navigate through the calendar.